kuehne-trustable-de/ca3sCore/README.md

 ca3s is a CA support system with a flexible RA part using BPM aiming to automate as much as possible.
 Therefore providing ACME and SCEP interfaces in addition to the usual web form.
-Aggregating certificate sets from different sources and using CMP-connected CAs or ADCS instances for certificate creation.</span>
+Aggregating certificate sets from different sources and using CMP-connected CAs or ADCS instances for certificate creation.

 ### The feature list